ka-th-y/Flower_Image_Classifier_Udacity/README.md

 **Prediction part of the project:**

 Requires: `predict.py` and `functions_predict.py` \
 Predicts the flower class with the additional input of the image-filepath in the command line.
-For individual settings choose options.
+For individual settings choose options. <br/>
+The prediction part is also accessible without training a network before, if you are using the pretrained parameters, which the prediction script automatically loads from the uploaded checkpoint.pth and the saved_model.txt files.

 ```
   python ./predict.py --help